maitogami123/maitoProfile/README.md

 - 🌱 I’m currently learning **how to create an app using ReactTs, NestJS, Postgres and JWT**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**
+- ☁️ I've keen interest in devops.
+So,I'm learning **Docker and Kubernetes**

 - 💬 Ask me about **anything**.
-I really love to share my what I know as well as to test myself.
+I really love to share my what I know as well as to test myself with your question.

 - 📫 Feel free to reach me out **shikigamimaito25@gmail.com**
--

 <!--Intro end-->